-Assuming negative definiteness of the left-upper block of some $P_j\in\bm{P}_j$ in Assumption~\ref{ass:prior_multipliers} is crucial in order to handle prior knowledge on the uncertainty structure (cf. Proposition~\ref{prop:diagonal_delta} and the results in Section~\ref{subsec:param_prior}).
-This condition is, e.g., satisfied in the common case of defining the multipliers $\bm{P}_{\mathrm{full}}$ or $\bm{P}_{\mathrm{rep}}$ based on norm bounds, cf.~\eqref{eq:prior_bounds_Hj_hj}.

-It is important to point out that the bounds in~\eqref{eq:prior_set_Delta_i} take a ``dual'' form involving $\Delta_j^\top$ instead of $\Delta_j$, the latter being more common in robust control.
-For many practical uncertainty descriptions such as~\eqref{eq:prior_bounds}, it is possible under mild technical assumptions (if $H_j$ has $n_{w,j}$ positive and $n_{z,j}$ negative eigenvalues) to transform bounds on $\Delta_j^\top$ into bounds on $\Delta_j$ (and vice versa) using the dualization lemma~\cite[Lemma 4.9]{scherer2000linear}.
-As we will see in Section~\ref{subsec:param_data}, such ``dual'' descriptions naturally emerge when learning multipliers from data which is why we work with bounds on $\Delta^\top$ instead of $\Delta$ throughout the paper.

-\subsection{Prior knowledge on the disturbance}
+\subsubsection{Prior knowledge on the disturbance}

 In addition to the above prior uncertainty description $\Dep$, an input-state trajectory $\{x_k\}_{k=0}^N$, $\{u_k\}_{k=0}^{N-1}$ of~\eqref{eq:sys} generated by an unknown disturbance sequence $\{\hat{d}_k\}_{k=0}^{N-1}$ is available.
 Throughout this paper, we assume that the corresponding input matrix $B_d$ has full column rank.
 This causes no loss of generality since, otherwise, we can define a different disturbance $\tilde{d}$ which exerts the same influence on~\eqref{eq:sys} while $B_{\tilde{d}}$ has full column rank.
-Further, we assume that $D_{\mathrm{tr}}= $ satisfies a multiplier description analogous to Assumption~\ref{ass:prior_multipliers}. \begin{assumption} The noise generating sequence satisfies $D_{\tr}\in\bm{D}$, where
+Further, we assume that $D_{\mathrm{tr}}= $ satisfies a multiplier description analogous to Assumption~\ref{ass:prior_multipliers}. \begin{assumption} The noise which generates the available sequence satisfies $D_{\tr}\in\bm{D}$, where

 and where $\bm{P}_d$ is a convex cone of symmetric matrices admitting an LMI representation.
-Moreover, there exists $P_d\in\bm{P}_d$ such that $ P_d ^\top\prec0$. \end{assumption} In the following, we describe multiple important special cases which are covered by Assumption~\ref{ass:noise_multipliers} by discussing various important special cases.
+Moreover, there exists $P_d\in\bm{P}_d$ such that $ P_d ^\top\prec0$. \end{assumption} In Section~\ref{subsec:prior_disturbance}, we illustrate the flexibility of Assumption~\ref{ass:noise_multipliers} by discussing various important special cases.